parinita88/Portfolio-Website/README.md

 Hi! :wave:

-Created using template - Editorial by HTML5 UP

-showcases my data analysis projects created using SQL(postgreSQL), Python and Tableau
+This website showcases my data analysis projects created using SQL(postgreSQL), Python and Tableau

 Connect with me: